 Option Definition Logging When selected, enables the logging options.

-Log Level The log level for traffic that matches automatic rules.
+Option Definition Log Level The log level for traffic that matches automatic rules.
 None - Does not create any log entry Transient - Creates a log entry that is shown on the Logs tab, but is not stored.
 Stored - Creates a log entry that is stored on the NGFW Engine.
 Essential - Creates a log entry that is shown on the Logs tab and saved for further use.
 Alert - Triggers an alert with the severity that you define.
 Automatic - This option is not supported in the Access policy.
-Severity When the Log Level is set to Alert, defines the severity of the alert.
+Severity When the Log Level is set to Alert , defines the severity of the alert.
 Connection Closing Specifies how log entries are created when connections are closed.
 None - No log entries are created.
 Normal - Both connection opening and closing are logged, but no information about the volume of traffic is collected.
 Accounting - Both connection opening and closing are logged and information about the volume of traffic is collected.

-Option Definition Log Application Defines whether information about Application detection is included in the log data.
-Off - Information about Application detection is not included in the log data.
-Default - Information about Application detection is included in the log data if the information is available without additional inspection.
-Enforced - Information about Application detection is always included in the log data if the Application can be identified.
+Log User Defines whether information about users is included in the log data.
+Off - Information about users is not included in the log data.
+Default - Information about users is included in the log data if information about the user is cached for the connection.
+Otherwise, only the IP address associated with the user at the time the log is created is included in the log data.
+Access control by user must be enabled.
+Enforced - Information about users is always included in the log data if information about the user is available in the user database.
+If information about the user is not cached for the connection, the NGFW Engine resolves the user information from the IP address.
+Access control by user must be enabled.
 Log URL Category Defines whether information about URL categorization is included in the log data.
 Off - URL categories are not included in the log data.
 Default - URL categories are included in the log data for matching traffic when URL Categories are used as matching criteria in the rule.
 Enforced - URL categories are always included in the log data if the URL category can be identified.